Top and Beauty synergies in SMEFT-fits at present and future colliders: Fits to present data

 \subsection{Current constraints from top-quark measurements at the LHC}

 In Tab.~\ref{tab:top_data} we summarize the measurements and the corresponding SM predictions of the top-quark observables at the LHC included in the fit.
-This dataset comprises measurements of fiducal cross sections $\sigma^\textmd{fid}(t\bar t\gamma,1\ell)$ ($\sigma^\textmd{fid}(t\bar t\gamma,2\ell)$) of $t\bar t\gamma$ production in the single lepton (dilepton) channel, inclusive cross sections $\sigma^\textmd{inc}(t\bar t)$ and $\sigma^\textmd{inc}(t\bar t Z)$ of $t\bar t$ and $t\bar t Z$ production, respectively, and measurements of the $W$ boson helicity fractions $F_{0,L}$.
+This dataset comprises measurements of fiducal cross sections $\sigma^\textmd{fid}(t\bar t\gamma,1\ell)$ ($\sigma^\textmd{fid}(t\bar t\gamma,2\ell)$) of $t\bar t\gamma$ production in the single lepton (dilepton) channel, inclusive cross sections $\sigma^\textmd{inc}(t\bar t)$ and $\sigma^\textmd{inc}(t\bar t Z)$ of $t\bar t$ and $t\bar t Z$ production, respectively, measurements of the $W$ boson helicity fractions $F_{0,L}$, and a measurement of the total top-quark decay width $\Gamma_t$.
 The SM predictions for $t\bar t\gamma$ cross sections include NLO QCD corrections Refs.~\cite{Aaboud:2018hip, Melnikov:2011ta}, while predictions for $t\bar tZ$ cross sections are computed at NLO QCD including electroweak corrections \cite{Frixione:2015zaa, deFlorian:2016spz, Frederix:2018nkq}.
 For $t\bar t$ production, the SM prediction at NNLO QCD is taken from Ref.~\cite{Aad:2019hzw}, and has been computed following Ref.~\cite{Czakon:2011xx}.
-Predictions for helicity fractions include NNLO QCD corrections \cite{Czarnecki:2010gb}.
+Predictions for helicity fractions and the total decay width include NNLO QCD corrections \cite{Czarnecki:2010gb,Gao:2012ja}.

-In Fig.~\ref{fig:top-now-1D} we give constraints on five SMEFT Wilson coefficients detailed in Tab.~\ref{tab:sensitivity} obtained in a fit to the data in Tab.~\ref{tab:top_data}.
-The strongest constraints are found for $\tilde C_{uG}$ and $\tilde C_{uW}$, which are at the level of $\mathcal{O}(10^{-2})$ and come from the measurements of $t\bar t$ production cross sections and the $W$ boson helicity fractions, respectively.
+In Fig.~\ref{fig:top-now-1D} we give constraints on SMEFT Wilson coefficients detailed in Tab.~\ref{tab:sensitivity} obtained in a fit of six coefficients to the data in Tab.~\ref{tab:top_data}.
+The strongest constraints are found for $\tilde C_{uG}$ and $\tilde C_{uW}$, which are at the level of $\mathcal{O}(10^{-2})$ and stem from measurements of $t\bar t$ production cross sections and the $W$ boson helicity fractions, respectively.
 Constraints on $\tilde C_{uB}$, which are dominated by $t\bar t\gamma$ measurements, are at the level of $\mathcal{O}(10^{-1})$.
-In contrast, both $\tilde C^{-}_{\varphi q}$ and $\tilde C_{\varphi u}$ remain almost unconstrained by the measurements of $t\bar t Z$ production due to a strong correlation between their contributions and larger uncertainties of measurements and theory prediction.
+Including measurements of the top-quark decay width allows constraining $\tilde C^{(3)}_{\varphi q}$ to a level of $\mathcal{O}(1)$.
+Given present data, results are limited by large experimental uncertainties.
+Both $\tilde C^{(1)}_{\varphi q}$ and $\tilde C_{\varphi u}$ remain almost unconstrained by the measurements of $t\bar t Z$ production due to a strong correlation between their contributions and larger uncertainties of measurements and theory predictions.